 Solid biofuels: renewable and economical heating

-Solid biofuels such as wood pellets, olive bone and the wood chip They remain the most economical and sustainable options for heating in 2024: they offer a significantly lower cost than electricity and fossil fuels, and their price demonstrates greater stability over time.
+Solid biofuels such as wood pellets, olive bone and wood chip They remain the most economical and sustainable options for heating in 2024: they offer a significantly lower cost than electricity and fossil fuels, and their price demonstrates greater stability over time.

 Thus, in June 2024, the prices of bulk wood pellets and olive stones were below 7 c€/kWh, while wood chips remain the clearly cheaper option, with prices around 3 c€/kWh.